StevenMayher/431-2021/classes/class23/README.md

 ## Announcements

 1. There is a Minute Paper after Class 23, due tomorrow (Wednesday) at Noon.
 The link will be posted by class time.
-2. The Lab 7 Answer Sheet and Grading Rubric will be posted by class time.
+2. The Lab 7 Answer Sheet and Grading Rubric are now available [in PDF](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab07/sketch/lab07_sketch.pdf) and [in R Markdown](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab07/sketch/lab07_sketch.Rmd).
-3. Grades and Feedback from the TAs on Lab 6 will be posted to the [Course Grading Roster](https://bit.ly/431-2021-grades) by class time.
+3. Grades and Feedback from the TAs on Lab 6 are posted to the [Course Grading Roster](https://bit.ly/431-2021-grades).
     - Since we only included 90 points worth of questions on Lab 6, we gave an extra 10 points for getting the lab in on time.
     - We posted three nice essays written in response to Question 6 on our Shared Drive in the 431 Lab 6 Examples document.
 4. Grades on Project A are coming to you as soon as possible.